eteeselink/relax-json/README.md

 This example illustrates some notable language features:

-* Types precede object key names
+* Types follow object key names
 * Commas or newlines separate object elements
 * Arrays can have mixed types.
   In the example, `BookLists` is an array that mixes two types: `BookList` and `Store`.